 15. What if I feel tired and weak on the keto diet?

 A: This isn’t so much an issue of not having carbs in your system so much as it’s an issue of not eating enough fat.

-Remember, you can’t skimp on your fat intake on the keto diet because it’s your body’s primary source of energy in lieu of glucose.
-One way to quickly enhance your wakefulness and energy is to supplement with MCT oil and exogenous ketones.
+Remember, you can’t skimp on your fat intake on the keto diet because it’s your body’s primary source of energy instead of glucose.
+One way to quickly enhance your energy is to supplement with MCT oil and exogenous ketones.

 A: Nope!
 While your efforts to restrict carb intake will certainly be hampered by drinking a six-pack of beer, there are keto-friendly alcoholic beverages.